The Tribuna of the Uffizi (Zoffany)

-The Tribuna of the Uffizi (1772–1778) by Johan Zoffany is a painting of the north-east section of the Tribuna room in the Uffizi in Florence, Italy.
-The painting is part of the United Kingdom's Royal Collection.
+The Tribuna of the Uffizi is an oil painting by German-British painter Johan Zoffany, created in 1772-1778.
+It depicts the north-east section of the Tribuna room in the Uffizi, in Florence, Italy.
+The painting is part of the Royal Collection.

 Production

 Beginning in 1764, the German-born painter Johan Zoffany received numerous commissions from the Hanoverian King George III and his consort, Queen Charlotte.
 The queen ordered Zoffany to paint "the Florence Gallery" (the Galleria degli Uffizi), for which the artist would be paid £300.
 In the summer of 1772, Zoffany left London for Florence, where he met Felton Hervey, an art collector and friend of the king and queen, who figures prominently in the painting.
 Zoffany worked on the painting through late 1777 and returned to England in 1779.
 By this time Hervey had died.
 It was submitted to the Royal Academy Exhibition of 1780 at Somerset House.

 The painting depicts the Tribuna of the Uffizi, an octagonal gallery designed by Bernardo Buontalenti in 1584.
 The most important ancient and Renaissance works were displayed in this gallery in the 18th century, making it an essential highlight of the Grand Tour.